Frantisekt/clinica-odontologica-fe/README.md

 Important:
 To run the project in your localhost you'll need to install vite on the project.
-Open the project in a terminal and run: npm install vite npm run dev the project should run in http://localhost:5173/
+Open the project in a terminal and run:

+-npm install vite

+-npm run dev

+the project should run in http://localhost:5173/